-In one of the readings for May 7th, Jesus Himself gives the reason for His agonizing death.
-Luke 24: 12-35 includes the story of the two travelers on the road to Emmaeus who meet the risen Jesus but do not recognize Him.
+In Luke 24: 12-35 Jesus Himself gives the reason for His agonizing death.
+It is the story of the two travelers on the road to Emmaeus who meet the risen Jesus but do not recognize Him.
 As they walk along together, Jesus reminds them of all the prophecies of the Old Testament.
 He asks them, "Was it not necessary that the Christ should suffer these things and enter into His glory?"
 (24: 26).

 That word "necessary" is significant.
 It surely wasn't necessary for the Son of God, as God, to suffer and die.
 He is alive forever with His Father.
 But His creatures transgressed and could not save themselves from the deadly consequences of what they had done.
 To save them, it became necessary.
 We are the children of a God who refuses, as Saint Basil's prayer says, to "turn His face away from His creatures forever."
 No matter what we do, He will never forget us, because we are "the work of His hands."
 His love is so great, His determination not to let us perish is so absolute, that He will do anything for us.
 On this day of Pascha we celebrate that love and the eternal life it brings us.